-These days, most cafés and coffee shops have abundant menus, brimming over with mouth-watering coffee drinks made using commercial coffee machines.
+These days, most cafés and coffee shops have abundant menus, brimming over with mouth-watering milk coffee drinks made using commercial coffee machines.
 This comes as no surprise.

 Over the years, the coffee industry has boomed.
 Statistics tell us that more than 20 billion pounds in weight of coffee is produced every year across the globe – that equates to around $55 billion!
-This means that the focus is very much on having the right equipment to deliver customers with the best quality milk-based coffee drinks.
+This means that the focus is very much on having the right equipment to deliver customers with the best quality coffee drinks.

 The history of milk coffee

 Coffee has come a long way from its origins in 15th century Arabia when it was enjoyed black and strong.
 Of course, while black coffee has always had its place and Espresso is still a global favourite, we can thank the Capuchin friars in the 1600’s for the name of the drink that’s still so popular today.
 The Capuchin friars were responsible for “Cappuccino” due to their robes resembling a coffee drink with frothy milk on top.

 There are lots of different variations of the story, some people say that one of the monks actually drank a bitter black coffee and added frothy cream on top to change the flavour.
 At the same time, other countries were also starting to add milk to their coffee but it didn’t have that “frothy” texture created by blending air with milk (which was done by hand).